xoxor4d/t4-rtx/README.md

-<h1 align="center">CoD-WaW (cod5) rtx-remix compatibility mod</h1>
+<h1 align="center">CoD-WaW (CoD5) RTX Remix Compatibility Mod</h1>

 <div align="center" markdown="1">

-This client modification is specifically made for nvidia's [rtx-remix](https://github.com/NVIDIAGameWorks/rtx-remix).
+This client modification is specifically made for Nvidia's [RTX Remix](https://github.com/NVIDIAGameWorks/rtx-remix).
 How does a shader based game work with remix?
 By manually reimplementing fixed function rendering :)

 __SP__ is feature complete - __MP__ is working but not up-to-date.